- Real-time info on muscle oxygen

 Typical values for SpO2 fall between 95-99%.
 Unless you’re climbing a mountain or flying an airplane, this metric is informative as a general health assessment but less valuable in training situations.
 SmO2, on the other hand, gives an indication of the balance between oxygen delivery and consumption in the muscles.

 With the science lesson out of the way, it becomes clearer how Hex can help.
 The gizmo shines a light in the near-infrared wavelength range to penetrate your quad muscle.
-By determining how this light is absorbed, it is able to quantify the concentrations of oxygen in haemoglobin.
+By determining how this light is absorbed, it is able to quantify the concentrations of oxygen in hemoglobin.

 Knowing this information has many benefits.
 For example, it allows you to warm-up properly and lets you know when you’ve sufficiently recovered for a new training session.
 Even more importantly, it gives you precise real-time information on the state of your muscles.
 Understanding how hard you are pushing at any given point allows you to optimise your effort as you are exercising.